diku-dk/futhark-website/blog/2020-05-03-higher-order-parallel-programming.rst

 operations, the NumPy implementation do whatever parallel tricks it wishes *inside* them.
 We get the best of both worlds: sequential, fully deterministic, line-at-a-time semantics, but (potentially) efficient parallel execution.
-As human programmers, we have to express our code in terms of bulk operations, but we *never* have to worry about race conditions or nondeterminism.
+As human programmers we have to express our code in terms of bulk operations, but we *never* have to worry about race conditions or nondeterminism.